bendqh1/drupal/drupal/composer/require_works_but_remove_does_not.md

 A `/web` directory includes a Drupal website.

-When drush is installed with composer as part of a Drupal composer.json, then drush is installed in the vendor directory of that Drupal installation and upgrading drush is separate from upgrading drupal
+When Drush is installed with composer as part of a Drupal composer.json, then drush is installed in the vendor directory of that Drupal installation and upgrading drush is separate from upgrading drupal

 ## composer remove of a specific version fails